 The main way to deal with high triglycerides is to eat better and get more exercise.
 Here are some guidelines to help you manage your level:

-Drink less alcohol: Beer, wine, and liquor can raise levels.
+Drink less alcohol.
+Beer, wine, and liquor can raise levels.
 Some studies show that more than 1 drink a day for women or 2 for men can increase levels by a lot.
+If you’ve cut back and your triglyceride levels aren’t going down enough, your doctor may recommend skipping alcohol altogether.

-Go fish: Mackerel, lake trout, herring, sardines, albacore tuna, and salmon are high in omega-3s, a fat that’s good for you.
+Eat fish.
+Mackerel, lake trout, herring, sardines, albacore tuna, and salmon are high in omega-3s, a fat that’s good for you.
 It may be hard to get enough omega-3s from food.
 Your doctor may recommend a supplement or prescription.
+Make sure your fish is prepared in a healthful way.
+Frying fish uses a lot of added oil -- the unhealthy type, with saturated fat.
+That fat overpowers the healthier fat found in fish, omega-3 fatty acids, which helps keep triglycerides down.

 For some people, good habits may not be enough.
 Medication might be needed.
 The decision for you and your doctor can be complicated because other health conditions are usually involved.
 Several types of medicine can improve levels.
 They include: